As a writer, the worst feeling is when you are reading something you wrote, and it just sounds awkward, poorly written, and just wrong.

 If you can't think of an original way to say something, don't say it at all.

-To write a good piece of content marketing, get rid of these clichés from your vocabulary.
+To write a good piece of content, eliminate these clichés from your vocabulary.

-Doing so will make you more creative in general and will help keep your writing fresh and unique.
+Doing so will make you more creative and help keep your writing fresh and unique.

 The simpler you keep your language, the better off everyone will be.